What is the California Dialogue on Cancer?

 To reduce cancer suffering and mortality in California through risk reduction, early detection, better treatment, and enhanced survivorship.

-CDOC is led by an Executive Committee that includes the CDOC Chair, Vice-Chair, Immediate Past Chair, Workgroup Chairs, Advisory Council members, and the Comprehensive Cancer Control Program Director and staff.
-Click below to view members of CDOC's Executive Committee.
+CDOC is led by an Executive Committee that includes the Leadership Team (CDOC Chair, Vice-Chair, Immediate Past Chair), Workgroup Chairs, Advisory Council members, and the Comprehensive Cancer Control Program Director and staff.
+To learn more and view current members of CDOC's Executive Committee, click here.

 CDOC Workgroups have been established based on objectives and strategies identified in the cancer plan, coalition priorities, and other relevant issues in cancer control.
-Current workgroups include Colorectal Cancer, Treatment and Survivorship, and Cervical Cancer/HPV.
+Current workgroups include Colorectal Cancer, Survivorship, and Health Equity.
 Each year, the workgroups prioritize and conduct activities that address these issues.
-Currently, workgroups are working on developing content for the 2021-2025 cancer plan.
-CDOC Liaisons represent key partner organizations in California’s cancer control efforts.
-Liaisons serve to inform the CDOC membership on their respective topics.
-CDOC currently has liaisons for four topic areas, which include American Indian/Alaskan Native, California Colorectal Cancer Coalition, Nutrition, Tobacco, and Cancer Data Use.

 Chair